islomar/poc-java/async-poc/README.md

          I/O (including network connections).
 CompletableFuture gives more flexibility to match the number of threads to the wait/computer.
 Plus, the laziness of streams can make it harder to reason about when the waits actually happen.
+     - `thenCompose()`: pipeline two asynchronous operations.
+It executes the task in the same Thread than the previous task.
+     - `thenCompseAsync()`: it executes the task in a different Thread than the previous task, it submits the task to the thread pool (each task can be handled by a different thread).
+     - `join()` to wait for all the async tasks to complete.
+     - `thenCombine()`: to combine two independent async calculations.
+It also exists a `thenCombineAsync()` version.
 * `CompletableStage
     - defines the contract for an asynchronous computation step that can be combined with other steps.
 * Static methods `runAsync()` and `supplyAsync()` allow us to create a CompletableFuture instance